Skip to navigation | Skip to main content | Skip to footer

 The Foundation funding approach is set out in the strategy.

-- Strategic grants: From 2022, Nuffield funds larger, strategic projects over £750,000 up to £3 millions in value by embedding the Strategic Fund into the core Research, Development, and Analysis Fund with deadline once annualy in March.
-This scheme is currently under revision.
+• Strategic grants: Larger, strategic projects over £1million and up to £3 million in value by embedding the Strategic Fund into the core Research, Development, and Analysis Fund with deadline once annually in March.

 The criteria for projects is innovation, rigour, impact, engagement, resources.
 It is possible to apply for funds to the Foundation in a collaborative basis.